 There’s an episode of the old “Star Trek”—the one with Captain James T. Kirk—in which adorable, furry little animals called “Tribbles” come on board the ship, and reproduce crazy-fast.
 Oh, the merry mix-ups when Jimbo discovers them in the heating ducts!

-When you place an overlay onto your image, a palette shows up next to the overlay.
-If the palette shows “Color 1″ and “Color 2,” you’ve got yourself a two-color overlay.
-Click inside the colored box next to either color, and a color picker will appear.
+When you place an graphic onto your image, a palette shows up next to the graphic.
+If the palette shows Color 1 and Color 2, you’ve got yourself a two-color graphic.
+Click inside the colored box next to either Color 1 or Color 2, and a picker will appear.
 Here’s where the fun comes in.
-Change the default colors if you like, either by selecting one from the grid, or by using the eye dropper tool to match a color in the image you’re overlaying onto.
+Change the default colors if you like, either by selecting one from the grid, or by using the eye dropper tool to match a color in your image.